 Overall, Pyramid Training seems to stimulate the same amount of muscle growth as traditional hypertrophy training.
 Doing sets of 8, 10, and 12 repetitions probably stimulates the same amount of muscle growth as doing 3 sets of 10 repetitions.

 Sample Reverse Pyramid Training Workout Routine

-Any workout routine can use Reverse Pyramid Training, but the most popular way of doing Reverse Pyramid Training is to use a 3-day full-body training split with each workout built around two big compound lifts.
-These workouts are usually designed to be short, intense, and efficient, allowing people to build muscle at nearly full speed without needing to spend much time training.
+Any workout routine can use Reverse Pyramid Training, but the most popular way of doing Reverse Pyramid Training is to use a 3-day full-body workout routine with each workout built around two big compound lifts.
+These workouts are usually designed to be short, intense, and efficient, allowing people to build muscle at full speed without spending as much time training.